•

 High-quality money market instruments

-These instruments are generally lower risk compared to equity investments.
+These instruments are generally lower risk compared to equity investments, though they are still market-linked and returns are not guaranteed.

 Key features: